All Episodes

 Folks, there's something else going on out there.

-Dana Milbank in the Washington Post today and a number of other liberals are saying, you know, Reagan would have Reagan would have done this deal in an instant.
+Dana Milbank in the Washington Post today and a number of other liberals are saying, you know, Reagan would have, Reagan would have done this deal in an instant.

-Reagan raised taxes, Reagan raised a debt limit, Reagan signed on to Reagan did all these things.
+Reagan signed on to Reagan did all these things.

-My God, if these guys can't do this and they keep invoking Reagan, it's it is utter desperation.
+My God, if these guys can't do this and they keep invoking Reagan, it is utter desperation.

 You know when they start claiming the mantle of Reagan for themselves that they are desperate.